EricTendian/netimpact-iit/join.md

 *   A subscription to CSR Weekly, a weekly publication related to corporate social responsibility.
 *   Discounts to chapter organized events.

-# Join our IIT Net Impact monthly Newsletter Mailing List to find out about upcoming events, email us at [netimpact@iit.edu](mailto:netimpact@iit.edu)
+# Join our IIT Net Impact monthly Newsletter Mailing List to find out about upcoming events!
+Sign up on our Contact page.